digitallyinduced/ihp/Guide/logging.markdown

 This way, you can log messages to help in development without flooding production logs.

 The available log levels are `debug`, `info`, `warn`, `error`, `fatal`, and `unknown`.
+In development, the default log level is debug.
+In production, the default log level is warn.
 Log messages will only be output if their log level is greater than or equal to the logger's configured log level.

 ### Sending messages